johntron/awesome-ai-leaderboards/README.md

 # Awesome AI leaderboards

-Leaderboards, benchmarks, and datasets to help you choose your model 🧐
+Leaderboards, benchmarks, and datasets to help you pick a model or guide your own development 🧐

 | Name | Paper | Code | Leaderboard | Evaluation |
 |------|-------|-----------|-------------|------------|